dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 | 0000 | 0001 | 0002 | 0003  | ... |  0010  | 0011 | 0013 | ... | 00100 |
 |------|------|------|-------|-----|--------|------|------|-----|-------|
 |  2   |  X   |  X   |   7   | ... |   X    | cur  |      | ... |       |

+> **_NOTE:_**  just to remind that the pointer is a uint8_t pointer, so when we are storing the size, the memeory cell pointed by cur_heap_position will be of type *uint8_t*, that means that in this example and the followings, the size stored can be maximum 255.

 Where the number indicates the size of the allocated block, so in the example above there have been 2 memory allocations the first of 2 bytes and the second of 7 bytes.
 Now if we want to iterate from the first to the last item allocated the code will looks like: